-The Mountain Top Inn Resort in Chittenden, Vermont
+Mountain Top Inn & Resort in Chittenden, Vermont

 The Modern Honolulu in Oahu, Hawaii

-At this insanely chic destination hotel, it's all about the optics: Cross an aisle over the rooftop pool to meet your groom; The Modern Honolulu.
+At this insanely chic destination hotel, it's all about the optics, like crossing an aisle over the rooftop pool to meet your spouse-to-be; The Modern Honolulu.

 Laguna Gloria in Austin, Texas

-History buffs, take note: stepping into this centuries-old private club, with its collegiate crests and lake views, is like stepping back in time.
-After a day of getting ready in the club's many rich, impeccably kept rooms (they're filled with many leather-bound books and smell of rich mahogany, if you know what we mean), sip Scotch cocktails with your guests in the historic library before dinner and dancing in the soaring Cathedral Hall; University Club.
+History buffs, take note: Stepping into this centuries-old private club, with its collegiate crests and lake views, is like stepping back in time.
+After a day of getting ready in the club's many rich and impeccably kept rooms (they're filled with leather-bound books and smell of rich mahogany, if you know what we mean), sip Scotch cocktails with your guests in the historic library before dinner and dancing in the soaring Cathedral Hall; University Club of Chicago.

 Houston Station in Nashville, Tennessee

 In true Nashville fashion, this huge restored 19th-century factory with exposed brick includes a café and band-ready stage for cocktail hour.
-Watch trains go by outside from the dance floor!; Houston Station.
+You can even watch trains go by outside from the dance floor; Houston Station.

-The Old Edwards Inn in Highlands, North Carolina
+The Old Edwards Inn and Spa in Highlands, North Carolina

 Watch the sun set over the Blue Ridge Mountains from the gardens at this farm resort.
-The bridal spa package is a must with your 'maids; Old Edwards Inn.
+The bridal spa package is a must with your 'maids; Old Edwards Inn and Spa.